Register your company in Hong Kong with our Special Anniversary discount!

 You would still need to pay the last contribution before the services are terminated and report it along with other contributions to the trustee.

-You will also need to notify the MPF trustee about the termination in writing.
+You will also need to notify the MPF trustee in writing about the termination.

 Can I claim a tax deduction against employer contribution to MPF?

-You’ll need to file the relevant forms with Inland Revenue Department.
+You'll need to file the relevant forms with the Inland Revenue Department.

 Need Help With Setting Up Your Hong Kong Company?